-Thoroughly clean and sanitize ALL brewing equipment, utensils, and bottles that will come in contact with any ingredients, wort or beer with a certified sanitizer, e.g., Star San or IO Star.
+Thoroughly clean and sanitize ALL brewing equipment and utensils that will come in contact with any ingredients, wort or beer.

-12. PREPARE PRIMING SUGAR AND NATURAL FLAVORING
+12. PREPARE PRIMING SUGAR

-In a small saucepan dissolve 3.5 oz. of priming sugar into 2 cups of boiling water for 5 minutes.
+In a small saucepan dissolve 5 oz. of priming sugar into 2 cups of boiling water for 5 minutes.
 Pour this mixture into a clean bottling bucket.
-Start adding the peanut butter flavoring.
-For a light peanut butter flavor add only 2 oz., and for a robust peanut butter flavor add all 4 oz. of flavoring.
 Carefully siphon beer from the fermenter to a bottling bucket.
 Avoid transferring any sediment.
 Stir gently for about a minute.
 1 oz. of priming sugar is equal to approx. 2.5 tablespoons